dmml-heriot-watt/group-coursework-dmml_cw/README.md

 ### Dataset description

 ##### Wine Quality Dataset
-**Objective:** The objective of this dataset is to build a machine learning model that can predict the quality of a wine based on its chemical composition.

 The Wine Quality Dataset is a dataset that contains information about the chemical properties of various wines, example below shows the information about the attributes and the data of this dataset.

 ##### Fruit 360 Dataset
-**Objective:** This dataset is used for neural network tasks, including classification and regression.

 Fruits 360 dataset is a dataset that contains images of different fruits with 100 * 100 pixel dimension .
 These images cover different types of fruits.
 Each fruit is shown from various angles and under different lighting conditions, making the dataset representative of real-world scenarios.

 ### Dataset examples